NeutroniumCore/Neutronium/Documentation/Content/Debug.md

 Allows to save the value of the bound DataContext to a circular JSON (`.cjson`).
 This is a very interesting feature when coupled with [neutronium vue webpack template](./Build_large_project_with_Vue.js_and_Webpack.md).
 Indeed neutronium Webpack configuration can use this files as "fake" ViewModel.

-This is very powerfull when coupled with live reload feature as saving a ViewModel will update the corresponding browser when using `npm run dev`.
+This is very powerful when coupled with live reload feature as saving a ViewModel will update the corresponding browser when using `npm run dev`.

 ### 1.4 _About_
 Opens a windows displaying information about Neutronium configuration: